 Modernization and expansion

 We expect the major works to be executed over the next three years.
-These include terminal expansion, new, inserted runway and additional taxiways construction, additional aircraft parking positions, a new de-/anti-icing pad, additional car parking spaces, as well as new access roads.
-Thanks to the planned capacity upgrades the airport, which last year served around 6,2 million passengers, will be able to handle projected 15 million passengers at the end of the concession period.
-The aim is to significantly improve the level of service, comfort, and variety of commercial offers at Belgrade's Nikola Tesla Airport.
+These, amongst other things, include extension and reconstruction of the passenger terminal, new inserted runway and supplemental taxiways, additional aircraft parking positions, a new de-/anti-icing pad, additional car parking spaces, as well as new access roads.
+The planned capacity upgrades shall enable the airport, which has serviced around 6,2 million passengers in 2019, to be able to handle projected 15 million passengers at the end of the concession period.
+Our aim is to significantly improve the level of service, comfort and variety of commercial offers at Belgrade's Nikola Tesla Airport.

 Currently, extensive works are progressing at several locations.
-The extension of the existing terminal building (Pier C) will improve the airport capacity, the functionality and the comfort for the passengers and the airlines.
-Furthermore, upgrade of our aprons is also in progress, so it will increase the capacity to park more aircrafts simultaneously.
-Estimated value of these works is around RSD 5 bn.
-Additionally, preparatory works for the construction of the new, inserted runway started a few days ago.
-All these works are organized to have limited impact on scheduled air traffic, once it is restored.
+The extension (Pier C) and reconstruction of the existing terminal building will improve the airport capacity to become more functional, safer and more comfortable for passengers and airlines.
+Furthermore, works on extension of our aprons are in progress, which will considerably increase the capacity for aircraft handling during peak hours thus enabling the upgraded terminal to offer full functionality and flexibility.
+Additionally, preparatory works for the construction of the new, inserted runway have started.
+All these works are organized to have limited impact on the overall functionality of Nikola Tesla Airport and not to disturb the scheduled air traffic.